How to install Audacity on your Chromebook

 to install the program. ('sudo’ means 'do this as a super user’; 'apt-get’ is the advanced packaging tool that Linux users use to install programs).

 It’ll ask you if you want to install lots of things.
-Type “Y” (a capital y) to agree, and hit enter.
+Type “Y” (a capital y) to agree to everything, and hit enter.

 Using Audacity on your Chromebook